godotengine/godot-showreel-voting/README.md

   random passwords, they are used to, respectively, setup the mysql root password, communicate between django and the database, and the internal django secret.
-The last two ones are should be provided by the keycloak instance.
+The last two ones are should be provided by the keycloak instance, when setting up a client.

 By default, the `./pgdata` will contain the database data.

-With docker-compose installed, shoud should then be able to buil and run the app using: `docker-compose build; docker-compose up nginx`
+With docker-compose installed, you should then be able to buil and run the app using: `docker-compose build; docker-compose up nginx`

 Note that, the first time you run the application, you might need to setup the